w3f/Grants-Program/applications/DeAINet.md

   It is a DAO sub-project for Inventors such as AI researchers and developers to submit their code and pretrain weights to setup AI service API through DAO mechanism which is a decentralized App with a UI website interface.
 Any inventors can submit a proposal to setup APIs but, only DAO approved proposals could finally be realized and accepted to deploy on all the miners.
 Therefore, DAO could make sure the quality and necessity for a new API creation.
 Meanwhile, once a new DeAPI is setup, a corresponding algorithm NFT is minted and send to inventors address as a digital patent.
 The user's  paid fee will send to NFT holders.

   3. **User Network**
-  It consists of all the callable DeAPIs in the application layer for users to send request and retrieve the response which also implements a DPoS concensus aside from kusama/polkadot to guarantee the decentralization, venerable and security.
+  It consists of all the callable DeAPIs in the application layer for users to send request and retrieve the response which also implements a DPoS concensus aside from moonriver/kusama to guarantee the decentralization, venerable and security.

   4. **NFT Marketplace**
   A marketplace beyond the DeAINet for traders to buy and sell algorithm NFT or digital patent to earn gains.

 ### Ecosystem Fit

 Using blockchain technology to construct a decentralized network to provide AaaS (AI as a Service) for App/Dapp developers to replace centralized API providers such as Microsoft Azure and Google AI.
 We devote to build a decentralized SaaS platform to combine millions of users, computational power providers with API inventors in such a harmony way for offering extremely low costing and privacy preserving services in Web3.0 era.
-DeAI aims to become the world largest decentralized SaaS platform to provide high-quality API services with extremely cheap prices.
+DeAI aims to become the world largest decentralized SaaS platform to provide high-quality API services with extremely cheap prices for Kusama multichain ecosystem.

 Similar Projects:
 - **Livepeer** https://livepeer.org/ Only provides video encoding service instead of general usage.